hedgeh0gpie/dml-code-chal-seb/README.md

 # DML Coding Challenge Submission, by Sebastian McKelvey

-This is a full-stack application built with JavaScript, CSS, React, Node, MongoDB, and Express.
+This is a full-stack application built with JavaScript, TypeScript, CSS, React, Node, MongoDB, and Express.
 It features the adorable, yet deadly, *Djinn* from the legendary JRPG, *Golden Sun*.
 <br>

 ## Getting Started